barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 ## Today's Problem: Same Size for Two Types

-For this article I will simplify the problem.
-I just want to make sure two types `T` and `U` have the same size and I won't bother with the alignment.
-This is just to keep the examples concise, because once we figure out how to check for size, adding an alignment requirement is trivial.
+For this post, let's consider a slightly simplified problem and just check that the two types `T` and `U` have the same size and not bother with the alignment.
+This is just to keep the examples concise, because once we know out how to check for size, adding an alignment requirement is trivial.
 So what we want is this:

 ```rust
 fn do_somehting<T,U>()